siddhi-io/siddhi-store-rdbms/README.md

 #### Prerequisites for using the feature
  - A RDBMS server instance should be started.
  - User should have the necessary privileges and access rights to connect to the RDBMS data store of choice.
- - Deployment yaml file has to be inserted in the following manner (properties set are optional), if the user wishes to configure all RDBMS connections made from the extension.
+ - Deployment yaml file has to be inserted in the following manner (properties set are optional), if the user wishes to overwrite default RDBMS configure in the extension.
  <pre>
 siddhi:
   extensions: